o-adali/QuickSMS/README.md

 MSCOMM32.OCX
 MSSTDFMT.DLL

-If you have got MSCOMM32.OCX or MSCOMCTL.OCX missing error, You must register these files to your Windows.
+If you have got MSCOMM32.OCX or MSCOMCTL.OCX or MSSTDFMT.DLL missing error, You must register these files to your Windows.
 Check this link for the learn registering prosess : https://blogs.sap.com/2014/10/02/how-to-registeractivate-activex-component-mscomm32ocx-on-windows-7/

 TUR: